 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

 Missed the College Deadline?
 Here’s What You Can Do

 There are a number of reasons you might find yourself asking, “What happens if you submit a college application after the deadline?”
-Maybe you only found out about the college after the application passed, or a technical error led you to believe you had submitted it and you only found out later it didn’t go through.
-You could have mixed up the application date, or experienced a family emergency right around the deadline.
+Maybe you only found out about the college after the application passed, or a technical error led you to believe you had submitted it and turns out your application didn’t go through.

 No matter the cause, chances are you are anxious to find out whether the school might still consider your application.
 We have some relatively good news for you – although there are no guarantees, there is still a good chance you can apply for admission!
 Read on to find out what might affect your chances, and how best to move forward with your application.